Md-Harun-Or-Rashid/p1-leads/README.md

 I learned modern JavaScript features including `async/await`, `FormData`, and `Object.fromEntries`.
 I found the `async/await` feature crucial for this application, as it allows asynchronous functions to wait for server responses without freezing the entire program.
 The `FormData` feature collects form input efficiently, and `Object.fromEntries` converts that data into a usable JavaScript object.

 Throughout the project, I developed a deeper understanding of how data flows from the frontend to the backend and how it is stored in the JSON file.
+For future development, a delete button could be added to each lead, the ability to view and edit them separately can be implemented .
+Though I find this project is similar to Todo List App, the knowledge I gained from it will be valuable for many other projects in the future.